iranzo/iranzo.github.io/content/2019-01-09-blog-o-matic.md

 The setup process is outlined at its [README.md](https://github.com/iranzo/blog-o-matic/) and just requires a few steps to setup that, from that point, will allow you to get your website published each time you commit a new document to the content folder.

-You can also check the 'generated' website after instalation via <https://iranzo.github.io/blog-o-matic>
+You can also check the 'generated' website after installation via <https://iranzo.github.io/blog-o-matic>